Blog >

 • Is the operational cost now lower?

-AI became invisible.
-Impact is the selling point.
+AI became invisible but the impact is now the selling point.

 How to put this into practice